1EnK/quil-manager/README.md

  2. Select the options following the below steps:
     - Select `1` to Deploy Quilibrium Node (Only run once)
     - Select `2` to verify the configurations and settings.
 Compare the output with the expected output in the [Options & Features](#options--features) section.
-    - Select `4` to Install qclient and grpcurl
+    - (Optional) Select `4` to Install qclient and grpcurl
     - Select `5` to start the Quilibrium Node and run for the first time to generate the .config folder.
     - (Optional) Select `3` to Modify the config.yml file.
-    - (Optional) Reboot the server to apply the ufw changes with 'sudo reboot'
-    - Select `5` to start the Quilibrium Node
+    - (Optional) Reboot the server to apply the ufw changes with 'sudo reboot', then run the script to start the Quilibrium Node with `option 5`.
-    - When `REPAIR` is generated in the `.config` folder, sync the Quilibrium Node with `option 9`.
+    - (Optional) When `REPAIR` is generated in the `.config` folder, sync the Quilibrium Node with `option 9`. **Nodes are earning rewards as long as they are running, even if they are not fully synced.**
     - (Optional) Backup the Quilibrium Node when `keys.yml` is fully generated (no longer showing `null`) with `option 10`.
+    - (Optional) Limit the CPU usage with `option 12`.

 ## Options & Features
  1. **Deploy Quilibrium Node (Only run once)**

     Deploy Quilibrium Node for new servers or re-deploy Quilibrium Node for existing servers.
 (Recommended to run only once)

  2. **Verify the configuration file**

     Verify the ufw settings and node configuration file.
 The output should show the following if the node is properly configured.

     Current UFW status: